 - 10.1 Wells-next-the-Sea is famous for its vast, sweeping sandy beach and colourful beach huts.
 It is extremely popular with tourists including day visitors and the beach itself is part of the Holkham Estate. - 10.2 Wells beach is located approximately one mile from the town and is reached on foot via a raised path with panoramic views over the marshes, or vehicular access along Beach Road which runs from the town to the beach entrance, where the Beach Café and car park are located.
 In previous years the beach train which operated between the town and the car park had its terminus at the adjacent Pinewoods Holiday Park.
 The holiday park includes a shop serving the holiday park visitors together with the usual shower and toilet facilities.
 A toilet block with shower is located at the entrance to the car park.
 There is no formal disabled access along the beach itself, however a solid footway runs for about 50m westward from the beach access point in front of the Coastwatch lookout. - 10.3 Given the importance of the Beach area to the local economy and the tourism industry the area is often very crowded which can create conflict with its environmentally sensitive surroundings both in terms of landscape and nature conservation.
 The Neighbourhood Plan has therefore sought to balance these potentially competing forces when considering the future development of the area.
+Development proposals in the identified Wells Beach Area will need to be supported by a project-level Habitats Regulations Assessment.

-Note: The Wells-Freeman Street Water Recycling Centre (WRC) is located within the defined WNS17 Beach Policy Area.
+Note: The Wells-Freeman Street Water Recycling Centre (WRC) is located within the defined WNS15 Beach Policy Area.
 The Neighbourhood Plan would not wish to restrict improvements to the WRC which would be for the benefit of the town.

-WNS17: Wells Beach
+WNS15: Wells Beach